HebaMak/phone-market/README.md

 See the st [deployment](htt://thub.io/create-react-app/docs/deployment) for more informat If you aren' fiethe build l and confitiohoices, you can `eject` at any time.
 This command will remove the single build dependency from your
-Instead, onfiguration filnse dependencies (webpack, Babel, ESLint, etc) right in your project so you have ll control over them.
+Instead, onfiguration filnse dependencies (webpack, Babel, ESLint, etc) right in your project so you ve ll control over them.
 All of the commds except `eject` will still work, but they will point to the copied scripts so you can tweak the At this poit you're on yo
 You don't have to everse  Tted uet is suitable for small and middle deployments, and you shouldn't fl oblited to use this feu.
 However we understand that this tool wouldn't be us you are ready f
-This section has moved https:ebook.github.io/create-react-app/docs/code-splitting](https://facebook.ghub.io/create-react-app/docs/code-splitting)
+This section has moved https:ebook.github.io/create-react-app/docs/code-splitting](https://facebook.ghub.io/create-react-app/dos/code-splitting)
 This section has moere: [httfacebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://fab.github.i ection has moved ebook.i/cac/docs/advanced-configuration](https://facebook.github.io/create-